apache/trafficserver/doc/admin/http-proxy-caching.en.rst

 Tools that will help manage pushing
 -----------------------------------

-There is a perl script for pushing, `tools/push.pl`_, which can help you understanding how to write some script for pushing content.
+There is a perl script for pushing, :program:`tspush`, which can help you understanding how to write scripts for pushing content yourself.

 Pinning Content in the Cache
 ============================